asebak/embeddedlinux-jvmdebugger-intellij/README.md

 - Enter in required configurations (username, password, hostname) note: Enable sudo if you require GPIO access.
 Debug port can be anything that's not reserved.

-- Run it on your Hardware running Embedded Linux
+- Run it on your Hardware running Embedded Linux.

 ### Checking out and Building